likhit99/teched2025-AD168/exercises/ex0/README.md

  5. Click on Generate, select Generate Rule, enter the following prompt and Save Process:
 "create a decision table rule with name "approver determination" to determine approver based on supplier such that if the supplier is 1710, the purchase requisition must be approved by the "adminmanager@sap.com".
 If supplier is 1720, it must be approved by "procurementmanager@sap.com"<br>
-<b>Note: Replace email ID with valid process automation user email id(your user id shared in the beginning) for testing purpose.<br>
+<b>Note: Replace email ID with valid process automation user email id enclosed within single quotes(your user id shared in the beginning) for testing purpose.<br>
 <br>![](/exercises/ex0/images/RulePrompt.png)<br>
 <br>![](/exercises/ex0/images/DecisionTable.png)